 We strongly encourage you to call the new Patrol at 713-422-2770 whenever you see or encounter suspicious activity.
 Be sure to program the dispatch number into your cell phones.
 If you have questions or complaints about this service, please contact us at 713-807-1787 or firstname.lastname@example.org.

 We urge you to support this service by becoming a Patrol Subscriber.
-The 2014 subscription fee is $300 per year.
-Your subscription helps to ensure that our neighborhood receives at least 40 hours per week of patrolling.
+The subscription fee is $400 per year.
+Your subscription helps to ensure that our neighborhood is patrolled seven days a week.
 We are hopeful that as you get to know the officers and experience the value of this dedicated Patrol, which answers to our neighborhood only, subscriptions will increase and we will be able to provide additional hours of coverage.
-Please send your payment to OBPOA, PO Box 541346, Houston TX 77254.

 SEAL Security 24-hour Dispatcher: 713-422-2770